- Type of qualification

 Master of International Development – MIntDev

 Help solve the world’s development problems.
-Our postgraduate students come from a wide range of academic, cultural, and professional backgrounds, and our programme is enriched by this diversity.
+Our postgraduate students come from a wide range of academic, cultural, and professional backgrounds, and our qualification is enriched by this diversity.

 Politics and International Relations – Graduate Certificate in Arts